 Successful candidates for pupillage usually, but not invariably, have obtained at least a 2:1 in their undergraduate degree.

 We are happy to make reasonable adjustments to enable candidates to demonstrate their suitability to become pupils, and if successful in their pupillage, tenants.

 Our financial award for pupils commencing in 2023 is £40,000.

 This is made up of an award of £30,000, paid in the first six months, plus £10,000 guaranteed earnings in the second six months.
 In addition, our pupils do not pay clerks' fees on earnings.

 Up to £1,000 of the award can be provided in advance once the BPTC has been successfully completed.

 During the first six months, travel expenses outside the M25 are reimbursed by Chambers.

-From time to time, 5PB invites applications for third six pupils.
-Such invitations shall be advertised on this website.
+From time to time, 5PB invites applications for probationary tenancies (formerly known as third six pupillage).